-Fig.~\ref{fig:Physics}a shows the obtained VMC energy versus $h_x$ compared with our reference GFMC energy.
-At large field, $E(h_x)\to -N h_x$ (all spins polarized along the $x$-axis) and at zero field $E(0)\approx -1.5933 N$ (classical limit).
-In order for the energy to remain within a narrow range as we vary $h_x$ (so that features may be more visible), we plot the energy in the units of $N \sqrt{1+h_x^2}$.
+Figure~\ref{fig:Physics}(a) shows the obtained VMC energy versus $h_x$ compared with our reference GFMC energy.
+At large field, $E(h_x)\to -N h_x$ (all spins polarized along the $x$ axis) and at zero field $E(0)\approx -1.5933 N$ (classical limit).
+For the energy to remain within a narrow range as we vary $h_x$ (so that features may be more visible), we plot the energy in the units of $N \sqrt{1+h_x^2}$.
 We find a perfect agreement between VMC and GFMC in the whole range $h_x\in [0,10.]$ (see Table~\ref{tab:VMC-extrapolation} for a more quantitative statement).
 Zooming around $E/(N \sqrt{1+h_x^2})\approx -1$, we see that the agreement remains up to at least the fourth digits.

-Fig.~\ref{fig:Physics}b shows the staggered magnetization $M_z$ and the transverse magnetization $M_x$ versus $h_x$. $M_z$ acquires a finite value for $h_x< 2.3$ where the system becomes anti-ferromagnetic.
-Conversely, $M_x$ saturates in the paramagnetic phase for $h_x> 2.3$ and is linear in the anti-ferromagnetic phase.
+Figure~\ref{fig:Physics}(b) shows the staggered magnetization $M_z$ and the transverse magnetization $M_x$ versus $h_x$. $M_z$ acquires a finite value for $h_x< 2.3$ where the system becomes antiferromagnetic.
+Conversely, $M_x$ saturates in the paramagnetic phase for $h_x> 2.3$ and is linear in the antiferromagnetic phase.
 The behavior of $M_x$, however, is much less sharp than the one of $M_z$.
-Here we computed $M_x$ directly but it is fully consistent with the data of Fig.~\ref{fig:Physics}a using $M_x = \partial_{h_{x}}E$ and e.g. finite difference derivation.
+Here we computed $M_x$ directly but it is fully consistent with the data of Fig.~\ref{fig:Physics}(a) using $M_x = \partial_{h_{x}}E$ and e.g. finite difference derivation.

 The upper panels of Fig.~\ref{fig:Physics} show the correlation function $C_{ij}$.
-We observe, as expected, the development of strong anti-ferromagnetic correlations around the critical point in the window $h_{x}\in [2.2, 2.5]$.
+We observe, as expected, the development of strong antiferromagnetic correlations around the critical point in the window $h_{x}\in [2.2, 2.5]$.
 The goal of this article is the analysis of the capabilities of our perceptrain based ansatz, hence we shall stop here the study of the physics of the 2D model.
-It seems that our approach may be used as a very precise "simulated quantum annealer", but we differ the corresponding study to a subsequent publication.
+It seems that our approach may be used as a very precise "simulated quantum annealer," but we differ the corresponding study to a subsequent publication.